 Salaries and Supplements Schedules

-The Osceola County School Board and Superintendent Dr. Debra Pace recognize Osceola County employees for their time and talents in inspiring our students every day and commit to provide employees a leading compensation package among Central Florida school districts.
+The Osceola County School Board and the Superintendent recognize Osceola County employees for their time and talents in inspiring our students every day and commit to provide employees a leading compensation package among Central Florida school districts.
 Please scroll below to see a table of links to salary schedule documents for available school years.

 PLEASE NOTE: For Instructional Applicants who have previously retired: